Shelby Daytona: Chassis # CSX2287 - The Original

+Built for high-speed racing, the cab became uncomfortably warm at low speeds, among other problems.
+Still, Spector drove it on the streets, and legend is that Spector racked up so many speeding tickets, his lawyer advised him to get rid of the car before he lost his license.

+The car made an appearance in a 1968 episode of The Monkees, where it was driven against the Monkeemobile in a race.
+The car was given an iron cross on the 'meatball'.

 All trace of CSX2287 was lost by the mid-1970s, with car historians and collectors fearing the car had been destroyed.
 In 2001 the car was rediscovered in a rental storage unit in California.
 The owner Donna O'Hara had committed suicide by burning herself alive.
 The car had remained undiscovered for almost 30 years.
 Due to its estimated worth of over $4,000,000 the car was part of an extensive legal battle between her mother who sold the car to Dr. Frederick A. Simeone, and a friend of Ms O'Hara who was the recipient in her will of the contents of the storage unit.
-An earlier owner of the car was music producer Phil Spector, who had been known to drive it on the streets of Los Angeles.
-Built for high-speed sprints, the cab became uncomfortably warm as the car engine heated up, among other problems.
-"It wasn't a street car; it was a race car", Shelby said.
-Still, Spector drove it on the streets, and legend is that Spector racked up so many speeding tickets, his lawyer advised him to get rid of the car before he lost his license.

 CSX2287 is restored.
 It has been preserved and mechanically reconditioned.
 It is part of the permanent collection at the Simeone Foundation Automotive Museum in Philadelphia, PA, USA.

 In January 2014 CSX2287 became the first vehicle added to the Historic Vehicle Association's National Historic Vehicle Register in the United States.
 Concurrently it became the first automobile to be recorded under the United States Secretary of the Interior Standards for Heritage Documentation, kept on file in the Library of Congress.
 In November 2014, CSX2287 won the International Historic Motoring Awards "Car of the Year", which is voted on by the public.
 In addition to being the first American car to win the award, the Cobra Daytona Coupe is also the first American car nominated for this award.